AdobeDocs/experience-manager-cloud-manager.en/help/requirements/role-based-permissions.md

 |Generate Personal Access Token|Access git||x||x||

 To learn more about how to setup your users see the document [Setting Up Users and Roles.](/help/requirements/users-and-roles.md)

+>[!TIP]
+>
+>Custom permission profiles with configurable permissions are also available.
+Please see the document [Custom Permissions](/help/using/custom-permissions.md) for more details.